Izzlyb/UM_FinTech_Project_2_G2/project_2_proposal.md

     We'll use the ETFs that represent the market sectors in the S&P500 as part of the portfolio.

+We have definitions of portfolios, stocks and ETFs that have aggressive or defensive behavior. meaning, the aggressive stocks have more volatility and can have more dramatic swings.
+The defensive stocks and ETFs have less volatility and would react less dramatic.

+These definitions are in the files:
+        PortfolioAsset.py
+        assets.py

 ## Work distribution